swiftlang/swift-llbuild/docs/development.rst

 * Examples of using `llbuild` are available under `examples/`.

-* There are two kinds of correctness tests include in the project:
+* There are three kinds of correctness tests include in the project:

   **LLVM-Style Functional Tests**